animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 What if you drew in a flipbook every precise detail of a human-brain.
 A *biig* flipbook.
 Paper and regular pen.
 Then you flipped its pages.
 From time $t$ to time $t + 1$.
 Would that hand-drawing on paper be conscious?
 Could you, produce human-consciousness by drawing on a paper with pen?

 By my interpretation, that flipbook would be as conscious as a flipbook with pen ink on it, not as a human.

+---

+You might be wondering, how could collisions create consciousness if everything collides?
+Literally everything in observable space is connected, through atoms, space, etc.

+Wouldn't we all then be one consciousness?
+One stream of consciousness as this paragraph is producing now?
+Maybe, but consciousness has subparts.
+Sentences.
+Grammars.
+Individual words.
+Phonemes, punctuation, etc.

+Consciousness comes from this; it entangles in increasingly complex ways that are distinguishable locally, and perhaps converge to something higher non-locally.